 Destructive earthquakes in southern Turkey on 6th February 2023 (Mw7.8 and Mw7.5)

-The fifth report "Primary surface rupture and slip distribution associated with Mw7.8 earthquake in southern Turkey"
+The second report "Preliminary report on surface ruptures associated with Mw7.8 and Mw7.5 earthquakes in southern Turkey"

 KONDO Hisao (Research Institute of Earthquake and Volcano Geology) and Selim Özalp (General Directorate of the Mineral Research and Exploration of Turkey (MTA))